Longitude / Latitude 40°30'06"N 114°02'02"W

 From Salt Lake City travel on I-80 west to Wendover Nevada.
-Once in Wendover travel to HWY 93 which is located across from the Pepper Hotel and Casino.
+Once in Wendover travel to HWY 93 which is located across from the Peppermill Hotel and Casino.
 Travel south on HWY 93 for approximately.
 14 miles to the Blue Lake sign.
 Turn east and travel down a rough wash board road for approximately 5 miles.
-The dirt road as it's mostly just annoying small bumps.
+The dirt road as it's mostly just annoying washboards.

 There are no facilities located at Blue Lake.

 Overnight camping is allowed and no permits are required.

 Lake elevation (feet) 4,254